-At Netpresenter, we too notice cyber security is becoming an increasingly important theme for our customers.
+At Netpresenter, we too notice cybersecurity is becoming an increasingly important theme for our customers.
 We also believe in the power of repetition and continuous learning.
 Thus, we think spending just one day to try and make the internet safer is not enough.
-That’s why from now on, we will publish a free cyber security tip from our experts every Friday on LinkedIn.
-Just start following us to receiver them weekly.
-To start improving your cyber security right away, we’ll start with these tips today:
+That’s why from now on, we will publish a free cybersecurity tip from our experts every Friday on LinkedIn.
+Just start following us to receive them weekly.
+To start improving your cybersecurity right away, we’ll start with these tips today:

 - Think twice before clicking any links.
 For example, you shouldn’t click ‘unsubscribe’ in a newsletter you haven’t signed up for.
 Even if the link itself wouldn’t be harmful, the sender still knows that his email has reached a real person.
 That might lead to even more spam or targeted attacks.

 - Log out or lock your PC when you’re not using it, even if you’re just going to grab some coffee.
 Many accounts are logged in by default.
 Just think of your email account in Outlook or Gmail.
 Access to your PC often means access to all kinds of private data as well.
 Locking your PC is easy.
 On Windows, press Windows + L. On a Mac, use Command + Control + Q.

 - Update as soon as possible.
 These days, computers will run automatic updates on a lot of programs in the background.
 Therefore, your virus scanner, the operating system itself, and Office will be up to date most of the time.
 Sometimes however it’s still required to start an update manually.
 Annoying?
 Nope, necessary!
 It’s for your own benefit.
 After all, updates fix vulnerabilities.
 If you don’t update your devices, you put yourself (and your company) at unnecessary risk.